HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

 # Camunda Java 7.21

-## Requirements
+- Requirement
   - Java Runtime Environment 1.8+
   - Camunda Platform
   - Camunda Modeler

-## BPM Notation
+- BPM Notation
+  - Events
+  - Gateways
+  - Tasks
+  - Subprocess
+  - Forms
+- Extension Reference
+- DMM Notation

+## Events
 - Start Events
   - BPMN elements that initiate the execution of a process instance
   - Starting point of a business process and define how the process will be triggered or activated